You are here

 • Change Type - Shows a list of all possible change requests: View the examples below for more details on requirements for each type of change request

 • Dependent Agency - The dependent agency is the agency receiving the change request.
-Dependent agencies have work to do to complete, and submit or deny change requests.
+Dependent agencies have to take action to complete and submit or deny change requests.

 • If you are (i.e., District A) sending a change request to another district (i.e., District B), District A is the requesting agency, and District B is the dependent agency.